backstage/backstage/plugins/config-schema/api-report.md

 import { RouteRef } from '@backstage/core-plugin-api';
 import { Schema } from 'jsonschema';

-// Warning: (ae-missing-release-tag) "ConfigSchemaApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface ConfigSchemaApi {
-  // Warning: (ae-forgotten-export) The symbol "ConfigSchemaResult" needs to be exported by the entry point index.d.ts
-  //
   // (undocumented)
   schema$(): Observable<ConfigSchemaResult>;
 }

-// Warning: (ae-missing-release-tag) "configSchemaApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const configSchemaApiRef: ApiRef<ConfigSchemaApi>;

-// Warning: (ae-missing-release-tag) "ConfigSchemaPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const ConfigSchemaPage: () => JSX.Element;

-// Warning: (ae-missing-release-tag) "configSchemaPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const configSchemaPlugin: BackstagePlugin<
   {